kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-authentication-strategy.md

   * (optional) `getInfo`: The name of the exposed [`getInfo` function]({{site_base_path}}/plugins-reference/plugins-features/adding-authentication-strategy#the-getinfo-function) to use

 Even though each strategy must declare its own set of properties, the same strategy method can be used by multiple strategies.

+#### Additional strategy.config properties

+The `strategy.config` object may contain the following optional properties:

+  * `authenticateOptions`: The options provided to the Passport's [authenticate method](http://passportjs.org/docs/authenticate).
+  * `fields`: An array of field names accepted by the plugin to validate credentials.
+The list is informative only, meant to be used by the [getAllCredentialFields]({{site_base_path}}/api-documentation/controller-security/get-all-credential-fields/) and the [getCredentialFields]({{site_base_path}}/api-documentation/controller-security/get-credential-fields) API methods.
+  * `strategyOptions`: The options provided to the Passport.js strategy constructor

 ---